V. K. Ebrahimkunju

-V. K. Ebrahim Kunju is an Indian politician, who was the former Minister for Public Works of the Government of Kerala.
+V. K. Ebrahim Kunju (born 20 May 1952) is an Indian politician, who was the former Minister for Public Works of the Government of Kerala.
 He represented the Kalamassery constituency in Kerala from 2011 to 2021.

 Life and Family

 V. K. Ebrahim Kunju was born at Kongorpilly, Aluva on 20 May 1952 to V. U. Khader and Chithumma.
 His wife is Nadeera and they have three children Adv.
-Abdul Gafoor, Abbas and Anwar.
+Abdul Gafoor, Abbas and Anoob.
 He has qualified 10th standard as schooling.
 His son V E Abdul Gafoor contested from Kalamassery Constituency to Kerala Legislative Assembly in 2021 polls.

 Political career

 V. K. Ebrahim Kunju was the Minister for Industry and Social Welfare in the previous UDF Ministry.
 He entered politics through Muslim Students Federation and Muslim Youth League.
 He has served as the chairman and chief executive of Forest Industries (Travancore) Ltd.

-He was elected to Kerala Legislative Assembly in 2001, 2006, 2011 and 2016 elections.
-In 2006 Kerala Legislative Assembly election, V. K. Ebrahim Kunju represented Mattancherry constituency after defeating M C Josephine of CPI(M).
-In 2016 Kerala Legislative Assembly election, Ebrahim Kunju represented Kalamassery assembly constituency.
+He was elected to Kerala Legislative Assembly in the 2001, 2006, 2011 and 2016 elections.
+In the 2006 Kerala Legislative Assembly election, V. K. Ebrahim Kunju represented Mattancherry constituency after defeating M C Josephine of CPI(M).
+In the 2016 Kerala Legislative Assembly election, Ebrahim Kunju represented Kalamassery assembly constituency.

 Following the resignation of Muslim League leader, P.K.
-Kunhalikutty the then Minister for Industries on 4 January 2005, after Ice cream parlour sex scandal, V. K.Ebrahim Kunju was chosen to represent party inside the UDF cabinet.
+Kunhalikutty the then Minister for Industries on 4 January 2005, after the ice cream parlour sex scandal, V. K.Ebrahim Kunju was chosen to represent party inside the UDF cabinet.
 Subsequently, he assumed office on 6 January 2005 as the Minister for Industries and Social Welfare.
 He became the Minister for Public Works from 23 May 2011 to 20 May 2016 in the second Oommen Chandy ministry.

 In addition to his legislative responsibilities, V. K. Ebrahim Kunju worked in various organizations in Kerala.